 Participants may choose from a variety of investment choices to invest their deferrals over the deferral period.
-Participants earn a rate of return on their NQDC Plan account that approximates the rate of return that would be provided by certain specified mutual funds that participants may designate from a list of available funds selected by the NQDC Plan administrative committee.
+Participants earn a rate of return on their NQDC Plan account that approximates the rate of return that would be provided by certain specified mutual funds that participants may designate from a list of available funds.

-Benefits are paid in either a lump-sum or in equal annual installments over a 2- to 5-year period, as elected by the participant.
+Benefits are paid in either a lump-sum or in equal annual installments over various timeframes provided by the NQDC Plan, as elected by the participant.
 Generally, benefits that are due as a result of a termination of service are paid or commence after termination.
 However, only participants who with at least 5 years of service at termination will be eligible to receive or continue receiving installment distributions following termination.